By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 < X-Cache: Miss from cloudfront

-Review the Cache-Control header in the response.
-If the value for Cache-Control is "no-store," then the header is directing CloudFront to not cache the response.
-If the value for Cache-Control is "no-cache," then the header is directing CloudFront to verify with the origin before returning a cached response.
-These directives supersede the Maximum TTL and Default TTL CloudFront settings.
+Check the Cache-Control value in the response.
+If Cache-Control is no-store, then the header directs CloudFront to not cache the response.
+If Cache-Control is no-cache, then the header directs CloudFront to verify with the origin before it returns a cached response.

-Note: Responses that aren't from the cache won't have an Age header.
+Note: Responses that aren't from the cache don't have an Age header.

 CloudFront is caching error responses

-By default, CloudFront forwards error responses from the origin to the client.
-Additionally, CloudFront caches the origin's error response for 10 seconds by default.
+CloudFront forwards error responses from the origin to the client by default.
+CloudFront caches the origin's error response for 10 seconds.

-If the error response from the origin contains a Cache-Control header, CloudFront caches the error with the relevant TTL instead of the default 5 minutes.
+If the origin's error response contains a Cache-Control header, then CloudFront caches the error with the relevant TTL instead of the default 10 seconds.
 CloudFront doesn't cache its own error responses, unless specified otherwise in a custom error response.

-To determine whether the error response is from the origin or CloudFront, check the Server header.
-To determine whether the error is a cached response, check the Age header—a cached response includes an Age header.
+To check whether the error response is from the origin or CloudFront, check the Server value.
+To check whether the error is a cached response, check if the response includes the Age header.

-The following example is an error from an Amazon Simple Storage Service (Amazon S3) origin that's a cached response:
+The following example is an error from an Amazon Simple Storage Service (Amazon S3) origin that is a cached response:

 < HTTP/1.1 403 Forbidden